vladsaveliev/sequana/sequana/pipelines/quality_control/README.rst

 Details
 ~~~~~~~~~

 This pipeline is used to check the quality of the input FastQ files.
-It can also
+It id used
-be used to remove the Phix that may be present in the data or low quality reads
+to remove the Phix (coliphage) that may be present in the data.
+Low quality reads
-using a dedicated tool such as **cutadapt** or **atropos**.
+are trimmed using a dedicated tool such as **cutadapt** or **atropos**.
 If one specifies
 the quality trimming option in the config file, then we trim
 low-quality ends from reads BEFORE adapter removal.